piperRyan/rust-postgres-interval/README.md

 # Rust-Postgres-Interval
 A interval type for the postgres driver.

+# Contributing

+There is a separate document on how to contribute to this repo [here](CONTRIBUTING.md)

 ## Overview
 Rust-Postgres-Interval is dedicated datatype for the postgres interval type.